brandur/sorg/content/drafts/ruby-scale.md

----
-title: Ruby, and Challenges of Scale
-published_at: 2017-04-18T14:23:28Z
-location: San Francisco
++++
-hook: The challenges of scaling and operating a big Ruby codebase (that are not related to performance).
+hook = "The challenges of scaling and operating a big Ruby codebase (that are not related to performance)." location = "San Francisco" published_at = 2017-04-18T14:23:28Z title = "Ruby, and Challenges of Scale"
----
++++

 Ruby is a beautiful language.
 Speaking from experience, it's easy to get attached to everything from its pleasantly